Corn Management after Loss of Soil Nitrogen

 • Soil drainage patterns that affect the potential for leaching and denitrification.

-How to Determine if Nitrogen has been Lost
+How to Determine if Nitrogen has Been Lost

 There is no simple way to determine the amount of N lost from leaching or denitrification, but there are steps a grower can take to help make a good decision on whether to apply supplemental N.

-Corn leaf showing symptoms of N deficiency.
+Figure 1.
+Corn leaf showing N deficiency.

 Figure 1.
 Corn leaf showing N deficiency.
 Photo is provided courtesy of the International Plant Nutrition Institute (IPNI) and its IPNI Crop Nutrient Deficiency Image Collection.

 A Pre-Sidedress Nitrate Test (PSNT): The PSNT is a useful tool for fields that may have N loss from leaching and denitrification.
 The test provides a measure of the amount of N mineralized from organic N plus the amount of carryover N still present in the soil.
 Mineralization is the process by which organic N is converted to ammonium-N and nitrate-N, which is then available for plant uptake.
 Adequate soil moisture and warm temperatures are beneficial for mineralization.
 However, if late spring temperatures are below normal, the test may underestimate soil N (lower soil test values) because of slower mineralization rates.
-Sampling for the PSNT should be done when corn is 6 to 12 inches tall1 Soil cores should be taken at a depth of 12 inches, with one sample containing 15 to 20 cores.
-Although some differences exist in university recommendations for interpreting PSNT results, a general rule of thumb is that if soil test results are over 23 to 25 ppm, additional nitrogen is probably not needed.5 A change of approximately 10 lbs N/acre is recommended for each 1 PPM change in PSNT test levels.6
+Sampling for the PSNT should occur when corn is 6 to 12 inches (15 to 30 cm) tall.1 Soil cores should be taken at a depth of 12 inches, with one sample containing 15 to 20 cores.
+Although some differences exist in university recommendations for interpreting PSNT results, a general rule of thumb is that if soil test results are over 23 to 25 ppm, additional N is probably not needed.5 A change of approximately 10 lbs N/acre is recommended for each 1 PPM change in PSNT test levels.6

-Other Tools: Additionally, there are other available tools, such as chlorophyll leaf meters (SPAD meters), crop sensors, and remote sensing/aerial imagery to detect N deficiencies in season.1 Remote sensing requires good canopy development mid-season and can be accomplished effectively using NDVI (normalized difference vegetative index) cameras on aerial drones or sensors fitted to high clearance N application equipment.
-The NDVI or NDRE (normalized difference red edge) index for any part of the field is compared to the highest readings in the field (considered the “high N reference”) and variable rate N adjustments can be made to areas of the field N deficient.7 These tools may provide information to aid in determining late-season nitrogen application rates.
+Other Tools: There are other available tools, such as chlorophyll leaf meters (SPAD meters), crop sensors, and remote sensing/aerial imagery to help detect N deficiencies in season.1 Remote sensing requires good canopy development mid-season and can be accomplished effectively using NDVI (normalized difference vegetative index) cameras on aerial drones or sensors fitted to high clearance N application equipment.
+The NDVI or NDRE (normalized difference red edge) index for any part of the field is compared to the highest readings in the field (considered the “high N reference”) and variable rate N adjustments can be made to areas of the field N deficient.7 These tools may provide information to aid in determining late-season N application rates.

 How to Correct a Nitrogen Deficiency

-Sidedress N applications can be very effective in remediating nitrogen deficiency earlier in the season.
+Sidedress N applications can be very effective in remediating N deficiency earlier in the season.
 All common N fertilizers can be used for sidedress applications.
 Sidedress applications from the most to least desirable are as follows:8,9

 2. Broadcast dry ammonium sulfate